Bambo-Borris/i8080-emulator/readme.md

 ./build.sh # Linux
 ```

-# How to use Assmebler
+# How to use Assembler

 ```
 # To assemble a file